 11.3.4 Contractor has met all its obligations under this Agreement other than the warranty obligations under Article 12 and any other obligations that survive termination of this Agreement.

-11.4 Owner Acceptance of Completion Certificates.
-Within (3) days after receipt of either a Substantial Completion Certificate or (7) days after receipt of the Final Completion Certificate, Owner shall either (a) notify Contractor of its acceptance of such certificate and acknowledge that Substantial Completion or Final Completion has occurred, or (b) if reasonable cause exists for doing so, notify Contractor in writing that Substantial Completion or Final Completion has not been achieved, stating in detail the reasons therefor.
-In the event Owner determines that Substantial Completion or Final Completion has not been achieved, Contractor shall promptly take such action or perform such additional Work or other services as will achieve Substantial Completion or Final Completion and then issue to Owner another Certificate under Section 11.2 or 11.3.
-Owner shall respond to any such subsequent certificate from Contractor within seven (7) days following receipt.
-Such procedure shall be repeated until Owner has acknowledged Substantial Completion or Final Completion.
-The failure of Owner to respond to any certificate submitted by Contractor within the time period required in this Section 11.4 shall extend the date for Substantial Completion and Final Completion by the period of Owner’s Delay.
-The effective date of Substantial Completion and Final Completion shall be the date Substantial Completion or Final Completion was actually achieved, as evidenced by data set forth in the certificate ultimately accepted by Owner under this Section 11.4.
+11.4 Construction Manager Acceptance of Completion Certificates.
+Within (3) days after receipt of either a Substantial Completion Certificate or (7) days after receipt of the Final Completion Certificate, Construction Manager shall either (a) notify Contractor of its acceptance of such certificate and acknowledge that Substantial Completion or Final Completion has occurred, or (b) if reasonable cause exists for doing so, notify Contractor in writing that Substantial Completion or Final Completion has not been achieved, stating in detail the reasons therefor.
+In the event Construction Manager determines that Substantial Completion or Final Completion has not been achieved, Contractor shall promptly take such action or perform such additional Work or other services as will achieve Substantial Completion or Final Completion and then issue to Construction Manager another Certificate under Section 11.2 or 11.3.
+Construction Manager shall respond to any such subsequent certificate from Contractor within seven (7) days following receipt.
+Such procedure shall be repeated until Construction Manager has acknowledged Substantial Completion or Final Completion.
+The failure of Construction Manager to respond to any certificate submitted by Contractor within the time period required in this Section 11.4 shall extend the date for Substantial Completion and Final Completion by the period of Owner’s Delay.
+The effective date of Substantial Completion and Final Completion shall be the date Substantial Completion or Final Completion was actually achieved, as evidenced by data set forth in the certificate ultimately accepted by Construction Manager under this Section 11.4.

 11.5 Punchlist.

 11.5.1 Punchlist Preparation.
-Prior to Substantial Completion, Owner and Contractor shall inspect the Facility and Contractor shall prepare a list of the outstanding Punchlist Items (the “Punchlist”) and provide it to Owner together with an estimate of the cost and time to complete or correct each such Punchlist Item.
-The draft Punchlist shall be prepared in accordance with Contractor’s quality assurance manual and submitted to Owner for review.
-Owner shall review and comment on the Punchlist not later than five (5) days after Owner’s receipt thereof, and Contractor shall issue a revised Punchlist to Owner that takes account of or responds to Owner’s comments not later than five (5) days after Contractor’s receipt of such comments.
-Any dispute between Owner and Contractor regarding the Punchlist shall be resolved in accordance with the procedure set forth in Section 19.2.
-Owner reserves the right to add to the Punchlist those items that (a) were overlooked, for a period of fifteen (15) days after both parties have agreed on the initial Punchlist, and (b) first arose after the initial Punchlist was agreed upon, at the time such matters arise.
+Prior to Substantial Completion, Construction Manager and Contractor shall inspect the Facility and Contractor shall prepare a list of the outstanding Punchlist Items (the “Punchlist”) and provide it to Construction Manager together with an estimate of the cost and time to complete or correct each such Punchlist Item.
+The draft Punchlist shall be prepared in accordance with Contractor’s quality assurance manual and submitted to Construction Manager for review.
+Construction Manager shall review and comment on the Punchlist not later than five (5) days after Construction Manager’s receipt thereof, and Contractor shall issue a revised Punchlist to Construction Manager that takes account of or responds to Construction Manager’s comments not later than five (5) days after Contractor’s receipt of such comments.
+Any dispute between Construction Manager and Contractor regarding the Punchlist shall be resolved in accordance with the procedure set forth in Section 19.2.
+Construction Manager reserves the right to add to the Punchlist those items that (a) were overlooked, for a period of fifteen (15) days after both parties have agreed on the initial Punchlist, and (b) first arose after the initial Punchlist was agreed upon, at the time such matters arise.

 11.5.2 Punchlist Withholding.
-Owner shall withhold (the “Punchlist Withholding”) an amount equal to one hundred fifty percent (150%) of the estimated cost of correcting all outstanding Punchlist Items from the payment due to Contractor and retain such amount until the Punchlist Items are corrected or until a Retention Bond covering such Punchlist Withholding has been provided as set forth in Section 21.1.
+Construction Manager shall withhold (the “Punchlist Withholding”) an amount equal to one hundred fifty percent (150%) of the estimated cost of correcting all outstanding Punchlist Items from the payment due to Contractor and retain such amount until the Punchlist Items are corrected or until a Retention Bond covering such Punchlist Withholding has been provided as set forth in Section 21.1.